Ulrich-ax/Fantasia/README.md

 - Capital Domination Victory, conquer capital owned by other civs, while Domination Victory works as usual
 - Skills, to strengthen your army
 - Fantasy tech tree, combined with vanilla
+- Add Zeebriel Al'Masih as an Over Power Hero only for Human